ZhukovGreen/wlb-bot/README.md

 ## The principle

-You have a google calendar where you keep track your
+You have a google calendar where you keep track of your presence at work.
+Based on the config, the bot calculates a time balance for you.

 ## Authenticating the google calendar